StephenCleary/blog-stephencleary-dotcom/blog/_posts/2022-10-13-modern-csharp-techniques-3-generic-code-generation.md

 C# generics do *not* undergo monomorphization for reference types; there's only one copy of the type/method implementation that is shared between all reference types.
 However, C# generics *do* undergo monomorphization for value types!

 This makes sense; if a method `Something<T>` defines a local variable `T value;`, the compiler needs to know how big that `T` is.
-The size of all references are the same regardless of the type being referred to, but the size of value type values can vary.
+The size of a reference is the same regardless of the type being referred to, but the size of value type values can vary.

 So, it turns out that C# generics *do* have monomorphization.
 They just don't do it for *all* generic arguments, only the ones that are value types.
 And monomorphization isn't done by the C# compiler; it's done by the JIT compiler (at runtime).